AlexanderFranse/newConnect4/NOTES.md

                 -- ✅ Make /dropDisc endpoint passes
                     --- ✅ Fixed the API to parse JSON
                     --- ✅ makeMove does not return the correct response.
 Should be gameId + board.
-                -- Update assertions in cucumber test to make it work correctly
+                -- ✅ Update assertions in cucumber test to make it work correctly
-    - Double check the dropdisc function implemented corectly

-MakeMove:
-- DropDisc from the user
-- DropDisc for the bot
-- Return updated game state

-    POST
-        -- GameId
-        -- Column
-        -- Board

 ## Backlog
 Think about adding a submodule with the API contract and contract testing functionality (maybe check the full stack cookiecutter)